 Journalism is a broad career with many opportunities.
 Within different areas of media (television, radio, newspapers, magazines, etc.), there are specialized tasks for journalists.
 Depending on the size of an organization, a journalist may work one or many of these tasks:

-Photojournalists use photography as a way of reporting the news.
+use photography as a way of reporting the news.
 They may cover events with a reporter, taking photographs to represent a written story or attend news events on their own, doing both jobs.
-A photojournalist is like a reporter that must make decisions instantly in order to capture important events at the time they take place.
-They must carry photographic equipment and be able to make snap decisions.
-This may mean they are exposed to some obstacles like physical danger, crowds, or harsh weather.
+A photojournalist must carry photographic equipment with them, and must make decisions instantly in order to capture important events at the time they take place.
+At times, they may be exposed to physical danger, crowds, or harsh weather.

-The editor is the one in charge of deciding what goes in a newspaper, magazine, or news bulletin.
+is in charge of deciding what goes in a newspaper, magazine, or news bulletin.
 He or she is responsible for the content that is to be written by the journalists and makes all final decisions.

 What is the workplace of a Journalist like?

 Depending on the type of article being written, a journalist works anywhere they need to in order to produce the story.
 The workplace may vary, whether it's attending functions and big events or knocking on people's doors.
 Writing the article after all the information is gathered may be done in a hotel room, a coffee shop, an office or from home.